Waste Management, Inc. (NYSE:WM) EVP Charles C. Boettcher Sells 2,891 Shares

-Waste Management, Inc. (NYSE:WM) EVP Charles C. Boettcher sold 2,891 shares of the stock in a transaction dated Monday, March 29th.
-The shares were sold at an average price of $130.00, for a total value of $375,830.00.
-Following the completion of the transaction, the executive vice president now owns 22,373 shares of the company’s stock, valued at $2,908,490.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Waste Management, Inc. (NYSE:WM) EVP Charles C. Boettcher sold 2,891 shares of the business’s stock in a transaction that occurred on Monday, March 29th.
+The shares were sold at an average price of $130.00, for a total transaction of $375,830.00.
+Following the transaction, the executive vice president now directly owns 22,373 shares of the company’s stock, valued at $2,908,490.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

-Waste Management (NYSE:WM) last announced its quarterly earnings data on Thursday, February 18th.
+Waste Management (NYSE:WM) last announced its earnings results on Thursday, February 18th.
 The business services provider reported $1.13 EPS for the quarter, beating the Zacks’ consensus estimate of $1.07 by $0.06.
-Waste Management had a return on equity of 25.84% and a net margin of 10.66%.
-The firm had revenue of $4.07 billion during the quarter, compared to analysts’ expectations of $3.98 billion.
-Sell-side analysts forecast that Waste Management, Inc. will post 3.84 earnings per share for the current year.
+Waste Management had a net margin of 10.66% and a return on equity of 25.84%.
+The business had revenue of $4.07 billion during the quarter, compared to analysts’ expectations of $3.98 billion.
+As a group, equities analysts forecast that Waste Management, Inc. will post 3.84 earnings per share for the current year.

-Waste Management announced that its Board of Directors has approved a share buyback plan on Monday, December 14th that permits the company to repurchase $1.35 billion in shares.
-This repurchase authorization permits the business services provider to buy up to 2.8% of its shares through open market purchases.
-Shares repurchase plans are typically a sign that the company’s board believes its stock is undervalued.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, March 26th.
-Shareholders of record on Friday, March 12th were paid a $0.575 dividend.
-This represents a $2.30 dividend on an annualized basis and a yield of 1.78%.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 26th.
+Shareholders of record on Friday, March 12th were given a $0.575 dividend.
+This is a positive change from Waste Management’s previous quarterly dividend of $0.55.
+This represents a $2.30 dividend on an annualized basis and a dividend yield of 1.78%.
 The ex-dividend date was Thursday, March 11th.
-This is a boost from Waste Management’s previous quarterly dividend of $0.55.
-Waste Management’s dividend payout ratio (DPR) is 52.27%.
+Waste Management’s dividend payout ratio is presently 52.27%.

+Waste Management declared that its board has authorized a share buyback program on Monday, December 14th that permits the company to repurchase $1.35 billion in shares.
+This repurchase authorization permits the business services provider to repurchase up to 2.8% of its stock through open market purchases.
+Stock repurchase programs are usually an indication that the company’s board of directors believes its stock is undervalued.

-Several hedge funds have recently bought and sold shares of WM.
-Childress Capital Advisors LLC bought a new position in shares of Waste Management in the fourth quarter valued at approximately $26,000.
-Annapolis Financial Services LLC bought a new position in shares of Waste Management in the fourth quarter valued at approximately $27,000.
-Oder Investment Management LLC bought a new position in shares of Waste Management in the fourth quarter valued at approximately $28,000.
-RWM Asset Management LLC bought a new position in shares of Waste Management in the fourth quarter valued at approximately $29,000.
-Finally, Hoover Financial Advisors Inc. bought a new position in shares of Waste Management in the fourth quarter valued at approximately $30,000.
-Institutional investors own 71.42% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of the business.
+Wells Fargo & Company MN boosted its position in shares of Waste Management by 8.1% in the fourth quarter.
+Wells Fargo & Company MN now owns 6,350,430 shares of the business services provider’s stock worth $748,906,000 after purchasing an additional 477,574 shares during the period.
+Lazard Asset Management LLC boosted its position in shares of Waste Management by 31.2% in the fourth quarter.
+Lazard Asset Management LLC now owns 6,035,616 shares of the business services provider’s stock worth $711,778,000 after purchasing an additional 1,436,679 shares during the period.
+Parnassus Investments CA boosted its position in shares of Waste Management by 0.4% during the fourth quarter.
+Parnassus Investments CA now owns 5,928,171 shares of the business services provider’s stock worth $699,109,000 after acquiring an additional 22,757 shares during the last quarter.
+Norges Bank bought a new position in shares of Waste Management during the fourth quarter worth $510,184,000.
+Finally, Bank of New York Mellon Corp boosted its position in shares of Waste Management by 2.3% during the fourth quarter.
+Bank of New York Mellon Corp now owns 3,564,063 shares of the business services provider’s stock worth $420,310,000 after acquiring an additional 79,781 shares during the last quarter.
+Institutional investors and hedge funds own 71.42% of the company’s stock.

-Several equities analysts have commented on the company.
-Morgan Stanley dropped their target price on Waste Management from $122.00 to $121.00 and set an “equal weight” rating for the company in a research report on Thursday, February 25th.
-Raymond James dropped their target price on Waste Management from $131.00 to $125.00 and set an “outperform” rating for the company in a research report on Thursday, February 25th.
-Finally, Robert W. Baird downgraded Waste Management from an “outperform” rating to a “neutral” rating and dropped their target price for the company from $128.00 to $122.00 in a research report on Tuesday, February 16th.
-Two analysts have rated the stock with a sell rating, five have given a hold rating and six have assigned a buy rating to the stock.
-The company presently has a consensus rating of “Hold” and an average price target of $117.23.
+WM has been the subject of several research reports.
+Morgan Stanley decreased their price objective on shares of Waste Management from $122.00 to $121.00 and set an “equal weight” rating for the company in a report on Thursday, February 25th.
+Robert W. Baird cut shares of Waste Management from an “outperform” rating to a “neutral” rating and decreased their price objective for the company from $128.00 to $122.00 in a report on Tuesday, February 16th.
+Finally, Raymond James decreased their price objective on shares of Waste Management from $131.00 to $125.00 and set an “outperform” rating for the company in a report on Thursday, February 25th.
+Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and six have issued a buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and an average target price of $117.23.

 About Waste Management